The Day NYC Stood Still

 Paula was working as a secretary on the 20th floor of a mid-town office building that housed a lot of actor’s agents and managers.

-The irony of the situation was not lost upon Paula and they joked about the situation.
+The irony of the event was not lost upon Paula and they both laughed.
 Renne assured her that he had nothing to do with the current situation.

-With a laugh Paula turned and joined the throng on the street and headed home
+With a smile Paula turned and joined the throng on the street and headed home

 in the dark.